-315 show an opposite trend between slopes (i.e., a positive correlation on one slope and negative on the other; Fig. 9).
-This analysis suggests that both the frost-cracking intensity (where it can be calculated) and the time spent below 0 °C in a particular winter, which are strongly correlated (Fig. 7, Suppl.
-Fig. 5) are good predictors of sediment-export anomalies (deviations from sediment export predicted by rainfall over a threshold) in the following year.
+the time spent below 0 °C in a particular winter, which are strongly correlated (Figs. 7 and S5), are good predictors of sediment export anomalies (deviations from sediment export predicted by rainfall over a threshold) in the following year.

-5. Discussion
+5 Discussion

-320 5.1.
-Limitations of our study
+5.1 Limitations of our study

-Because of the strong annual and inter-annual variability in regolith cover and sediment export, long-term field measurements at high spatial and temporal resolution are required to characterise the dynamics of badland erosion.
+Because of the strong annual and interannual variability in regolith cover and sediment export, long-term field measurements at high spatial and temporal resolution are required to characterize the dynamics of badland erosion.
 The Draix-Bléone CZO provides one of the few localities worldwide where such records exist.
-Similar datasets have been collected in the Araguas and Vallcebre basins of (Northern Spain) but cover significantly shorter periods (6-18 months; Regüés et al, 1995; Regüés and the spring and summer seasons.
-Thus, sediment-export values for June vary between 0 (no large rainfall events during the month) up to 8000 tons.
-The monthly data show that the highest sediment export can also occur in July (and more rarely in August) in some years.
-In order to smooth out such stochastic behaviour, we integrated sediment-export values over the full year following each investigated winter season.

-325 Nadal-Romero, 2013).
-However, uncertainties in both sediment-yield records and soil-temperature measurements are inevitable and difficult to estimate.
+Similar datasets have been collected in the Araguas and Vallcebre basins (northern Spain) but cover significantly shorter periods (6-18 months; Regüés et al., 1995; Regüés and Nadal-Romero, 2013).
+However, uncertainties in both sediment yield records and soil temperature measurements are inevitable and difficult to estimate.

-The interpretation of the hysteresis cycle (Fig. 4) should integrate the variability in sediment export (Fig. 3C).
-Although June shows the highest sediment export overall, this month is also characterised by the highest inter-annual variability in sediment export.
-This variability can be explained by the stochastic nature of precipitation, which occurs mainly due to storms during
+The interpretation of the hysteresis cycle (Fig. 4) should integrate the variability in sediment export (Fig. 3c).
+Although June shows the highest sediment export overall, this month is also characterized by the highest interannual variability in sediment export.
+This variability can be explained by the stochastic nature of precipitation, which occurs mainly due to storms during the spring and summer seasons.
+Thus, sediment export values for June vary from 0 (no large rain-